B.A. in Arts & Humanities (for current students)

 • Theatre of the European Renaissance

-• Creative Writing: Poetry
+• Creative Writing: Introduction to Writing Poetry

-• Drama and Performance 1
+• Performance and Drama 1

 • Contemporary Irish Writing